mitranim/jisp/misc/meth.md

-My main difficulty is the syntax for property access, method calls, method chaining.
+Thoughts on the syntax for property access, method calls, method chaining.

 The new compiler currently uses the `.` syntax, just like JS.
 The lexer supports grouping `.key` with the preceding expression into one.
 As a result, `<expr>.key` becomes one expression, and this expression type supports namespace lookup, macro execution, etc. Basically the compiler has this special-case support for non-Lispy infix/postfix.
 Property chaining is fine, but method chaining is unusable for humans.